commontype-standard/commontype/README.md

 ### Phase B: make tomorrow’s fonts better

+#### Clarify procedures

+Create transparent procedures for working on the documentation.

+#### Invite additions

+Use CommonType as a platform for discussion about future font formats.
+Provide a platform for proposing functional additions/extensions to the documentation, and for drafting proposals that extend the SFNT-housed font formats.

 #### Plan a remake

 Devise a plan for a comprehensive overhaul of the documentation: split the text if needed into a mandatory formal portion (clear specification of the format),  and more freeform annexes, annotations, recommendations for font developers and for implementers of software that uses fonts.